Trade Gold Trading

 There are many Trading Analysis tools available provided to facilitate this study

-Support & resistance levels are also used in many strategies.
-Support is defined as the level that is repeatedly seen as the bottom (floor) - when the price reaches this level it will tend to bounce.
-Resistance level is the ceiling, the upper boundary (ceiling) that trading price rarely trades above.
+Support and resistance levels are used in many different ways of trading.
+Support is seen as the level that is often the bottom (floor) - when the price gets to this point, it usually bounces back up.
+The resistance level is the top (ceiling) that the trading price hardly ever goes above.

-Longer chart timeframes establish more stronger support and resistance zones.
-Traders can use these support and resistance zones to identify when to open a trade position or exit an open trade.
+Longer chart timeframes create stronger support and resistance zones.
+Traders can rely on these critical zones to identify optimal entry points for new trade positions or calculate when to exit existing trades.

 MAs is another common indicator used as to create strategies.
 Moving averages try to smooth out short term gold market price fluctuations giving a clearer picture of the price moves and trends.
 Traders can draw Simple Moving Average to determine trading price movement tendency to move up or down - trend.